spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

     uint32 health_value = 2;
 }
 ```

-This defines a new SpatialOS component called `HealthPickup`, and adds two properties: `is_active` and `health_value`.
-The component id must be chosen by you, and the only requirement is that it is unique among all other components in the project.
-Each of the properties has a property number (e.g. `= 1`) associated with it, which is **not** an initial value.
-It is a number that identifies the order in which these properties will appear within the component.
+    This defines a new SpatialOS component called `HealthPickup`, and adds two properties:<br>
+    * `is_active`: A flag indicating whether the health pack is active, or has been consumed.<br>
+    * `health_value`: An integer value, indicating the amount of health the pack will grant to a player.<br>
+    You may also notice the `id` property, this is a [Component ID](https://docs.improbable.io/reference/latest/shared/schema/reference#ids), you can ignore it for now.

-Any time you modify your `schema` files you **must** then run code generation.
-To do this, select **Generate code** from the **SpatialOS menu** in your Unity Editor menu bar.
+1. Any time you modify your `schema` files you **must** then run code generation.
+To do this, select **Generate code** from the **SpatialOS** menu in your Unity Editor.

 ![Generate code menu bar option]({{assetRoot}}assets/health-pickups-tutorial/health-pickup-codegen.png)